Loyalty programs and cards for spas

 Why clients spend more

 The reason customers are likely to spend more with a loyalty card is a social psychology phenomenon known as reciprocity.
 Reciprocity is a social norm of responding to a positive action with another positive action.

 Customers will appreciate the discounts or free items they receive from your business and seek to return the favour.
-Returning the favour could be buying more items from your business then they did previously, referring your business to others, or visiting your store more often.
+Returning the favour could be buying more items from your business than they did previously, referring your company to others, or visiting your store more often.

 It is also important to note that customers today expect more than just excellent customer service from a business.
 They also want to feel valued or appreciated by that business for the purchase they have made.

 It is not enough to have a staff full of friendly, knowledgeable professionals anymore; customers expect something extra to show that you value their business.

 A loyalty card is a great way to show customers you appreciate them.
 This gives them a chance to earn discounts and free items or services in exchange for their business support.

 - *54% of respondents report they would consider spending more with a business in exchange for loyalty rewards

 - *46% of shoppers report they have already increased their amount of business with a company because of the loyalty rewards it offered